top of page

 Entuitive’s continual pursuit of being better tomorrow than we were today manifests among our high-caliber, talented team.
 We recognize leadership among all levels of our staff, who continually inspire us with their talent, motivation, and enthusiastic problem-solving.

 Somerset Jarvis, Junior Designer, has been leading by example when it comes to pushing herself out of her comfort zone to learn advanced technologies to help solve challenging problems.
+We sat down with Somerset to talk about her work.

 Thank you so much for taking the time to chat with us today, Somerset.
 Tell us about your role at Entuitive and how you’ve been pushing yourself out of your comfort zone.